Hundreds Of Couples Have Been Devastated By The Sudden Collapse Of An Adoption Agency

 With its core purpose in decline, the Independent Adoption Center — which is also being sued by its bankruptcy trustee for compensatory damages — appears to have been in free fall long before it collapsed.

 "The financial crisis was brought about by a confluence of events,” according to the trustee overseeing the bankruptcy.
-Among them: the IAC "experienced increasing difficulty in locating birth mothers; the time period for the location of a baby for adopting parents was extended; the number of new signs decreased; the Debtor’s overhead costs rose; adopting parents complained that the Debtor was not providing the services promised in the contracts signed by adopting parents; the Debtor relied on financial reserves to pay current expenses; the Debtor was losing money every month; there was no turn-around in sight; and the Debtor had insufficient assets to weather on-going monthly losses without."
+Among them: The IAC "experienced increasing difficulty in locating birth mothers; the time period for the location of a baby for adopting parents was extended; the number of new signs decreased; the Debtor’s overhead costs rose; adopting parents complained that the Debtor was not providing the services promised in the contracts signed by adopting parents; the Debtor relied on financial reserves to pay current expenses; the Debtor was losing money every month; there was no turn-around in sight; and the Debtor had insufficient assets to weather on-going monthly losses without."

 But none of that stopped it from taking on new families, who told BuzzFeed News that if IAC was burning through the last of its cash reserves and struggling to find matches for its long wait list of clients, it should not have been signing up new ones.